-In this article, our Global Business Development Director, Leigh Thomas, discusses outsourced lateral flow test manufacturing and why businesses work with CMOs (Contract Manufacturing Organisation) to assure optimum output in order to achieve strategic goals and business continuity.
+In this article, we discuss outsourced lateral flow test manufacturing and why businesses work with CMOs (Contract Manufacturing Organisation) to assure optimum output in order to achieve strategic goals and business continuity.

 Deloitte’s 2021 Global Shared Services and Outsourcing Survey Report noted “Standardization and efficiency of processes” and “cost reduction” as main reasons why businesses outsource.
 With 78% successfully achieving the former and 88% identifying cost reductions.